Click on photo to open Gallery Slide Show

 Arrivals into Anchorage, Alaska

-Your Alaska Adventure begins upon landing into Anchorage, Alaska where you will experience your first day with 19 hours and 17 minutes of sunlight!
+Our Alaska Adventure begins upon landing into Anchorage, Alaska where you will experience your first day with 19 hours and 17 minutes of sunlight!
 In reality, it will never get dark, just dusk and then the day will start to get lighter again.
-We will check into the Hyatt House with a king and sofa bed.
+We will check into the Hyatt House with a king bed.
 The rest of the day can be spent relaxing from your travels in your room or stroll into downtown Anchorage.
 It is a very nice walk up and down the streets.

 Day 2 - Thurs June 15th